Shortlist UK’s Best Distribution ERP Software

 What Is Distribution ERP Software?

-Distribution ERP Software is designed to handle specific processes of distribution and wholesale operations.
+Distribution ERP Software is an industry-specific enterprise resource planning system designed to handle processes unique to D2C and DSD wholesalers and distributors.
 It consolidates all core distribution functions in one platform, driving faster delivery times and fewer stockouts while meeting growing customer expectations.

-A distribution ERP delivers modules that improve the efficiency of each operational phase.
-Inventory management reduces stockouts and overstocks, lowering inventory costs by 10%.
-Supply chain visibility improves logistics costs by 15% and service levels by 65%.
+Distribution ERP systems provide features that improve the efficiency of each operational phase, like inventory management and supply chain.
+Inventory management reduces stockouts and overstocks – lowering inventory costs by 10% – and supply chain visibility improves logistics costs by 15% and service levels by 65%.

 Oracle Netsuite